stilldavid/userland-book/literary_environment/index.md

 <!-- end -->

-There's one other important thing going on in this line:  The `|`, usually called a "pipe", and probably found on your backslash key, is telling your shell that instead of printing the output of `sort colors` right to your terminal screen, it should send it to `uniq -i -c`.
+There's something really important going on in this line:  The `|`, usually called a "pipe", and probably found on your backslash key, is telling your shell that instead of printing the output of `sort colors` right to your terminal screen, it should send it to `uniq -i -c`.